Healthity

 I identified three direct competitors and conducted a thorough evaluation of these competitors based on the requirements outlined for the primary persona.

-I pinpointed market gaps.
-Armed with this insight, i crafted solutions that directly addressed the users' challenges associated with these gaps:
+I pinpointed market gaps and, armed with this insights, I made strategic decisions to craft solutions that directly addressed users' challenges associated with these gaps.
+For example:

-My plan involved integrating features designed with the identified gaps in mind, ensuring a targeted and effective response to the needs uncovered during the analysis.
+My plan focused on integrating these features to specifically target the identified gaps, ensuring a user-centered and effective response to the challenges uncovered during the analysis.

 SITEMAP: